Special Emergency Leave Plan

 Talent and Culture will post resources and ideas that may be used for alternative work assignments.
-Supervisors also may contact their HR Partner for advice.
-Supervisors should also work with their HR Partner to properly document the alternative work assignment, if one is given.
+Supervisors also may contact their HR Partner for advice regarding alternative work assignments for faculty and staff.
+Supervisors should also work with their HR Partner to properly document the alternative work assignment for faculty and staff, if one is given.

 Special Emergency Leave with Pay:

 Special Emergency Leave with Pay under the FFCRA